Rumble (company): Political identity, antitrust lawsuit (2020–2021)

+Funding, Truth Social hosting, public company (2021–2024)

-Rumble received investment from venture capitalists Peter Thiel, Vivek Ramaswamy and JD Vance in May 2021, with that round of funding valuing Rumble at around $500 million.
+Rumble first began to develop a relationship with US president Donald Trump after he was de-platformed in the wake of the January 6 United States Capitol attack.
+Soon after, the company received $25 million in backing from Peter Thiel and then-Senator J.D.
+Vance through Narya Capital in May 2021, with that round of funding valuing Rumble at around $500 million.
 In October 2021, Rumble acquired Locals.
-On December 14, 2021, Trump Media & Technology Group (TMTG) announced that it entered a "wide-ranging technology and cloud services agreement" with Rumble in a statement that also stated that Rumble would operate part of Truth Social as well as TMTG.
+On December 14, 2021, TMTG announced that it entered a "wide-ranging technology and cloud services agreement" with Rumble in a statement that also stated that Rumble would operate part of Truth Social as well as TMTG.
 Also in December 2021, Rumble challenged a New York law prohibiting hate speech on social media.

 In August 2022, Rumble announced plans to provide an online advertising platform known as Rumble Ads, with Truth Social as its first publisher.
 Rumble became a publicly traded company in September 2022, trading under ticker RUM on the Nasdaq, after merging with a special-purpose acquisition company.
+Howard Lutnick, the CEO of Cantor Fitzgerald, helped broker the deal.
 In May 2023, Rumble acquired the podcasting platform CallIn.

-In 2023, Rumble was granted exclusive rights to the online stream of the Republican presidential primary debates.
+Rumble moved its headquarters to Longboat Key, Florida, in 2023.
+That same year, Rumble was granted exclusive rights to the online stream of the Republican presidential primary debates.
 In 2024, the U.S. Securities and Exchange Commission confirmed that Rumble was under an active investigation, the exact nature of which is unknown.
-However, Pavlovski stated in January "short-lived investigation was part of a coordinated ploy by short sellers manipulating the market."
-The U.S. Securities and Exchange Commission cleared Rumble from the investigation.
+Early that year, Pavlovski stated that the "short-lived investigation was part of a coordinated ploy by short sellers manipulating the market."
+The U.S. Securities and Exchange Commission later cleared Rumble.

-In November 2024, creator Guy "Dr Disrespect" Beahm signed a deal to produce both free and exclusive content on the platform and head Rumble Gaming.
+The site became a significant platform for news and influencers on the right during the 2024 United States presidential election.
+That november, creator Guy "Dr Disrespect" Beahm signed a deal to produce both free and exclusive content on the platform and head Rumble gaming's division.
 The deal included equity in the company for Beahm.

-Pavlovski became a billionaire in January 2025 after Rumble's stock increased in price by nearly 190 percent in 2024.
+Rebranding (2025–)

+Shortly after the 2024 election, Cantor Fitzgerald helped facilitate a $775 million investment from crypto company Tether.
+Pavlovski, the CEO of Rumble, became a billionaire in January 2025 after Rumble's stock increased in price by nearly 190 percent in 2024.
+Rumble is largely unprofitable, with their user base peaking in 2022 at 80 million.
+In 2025, Rumble announced they were acquiring German high-performance computing infrastructure company Northern Data for $767 million.
+The company was previously described as an online video platform, web hosting, and cloud services business.
+In June 2026, Rumble Inc rebranded as RUM Group Inc, an AI, infrastructure, and video company.
+They added a new unit known as Quake AI, which includes 22,000 GPUs in nine data centers with an estimated 200 MW of "unmonetized energy capacity", according to Pavlovski.